connorrothschild/v4/src/routes/post/adding-a-chart-to-your-d3-tooltip.md

     highlightedLinesProp={'6'}
     bind:hoveredId
     bind:highlightedLines
   >line 6</HighlightFromProp>, we provide the specified <code>offset</code>.
-In my example, I define my offset according to the <a href="https://stackoverflow.com/questions/28536367/in-d3-js-how-to-adjust-tooltip-up-and-down-based-on-the-screen-position" target="_blank">user's mouse position</a>.
+In my example, I define my offset according to the <a href="https://stackoverflow.com/questions/28536367/in-d3-js-how-to-adjust-tooltip-up-and-down-based-on-the-screen-position" target="_blank" rel="noopener noreferrer">user's mouse position</a>.
 That way, if a user hovers over an eastern state, the tooltip doesn't disappear off the screen! (<code>current_position</code> is defined down below.)
 </p>

 <p>